adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ### Navigation and data loss

 Browsers normally provide the *beforeunload* event which allows the application to warn against losing unsaved changes.
-The application router will need to provide a hook to repicate this functionality i.e. *beforeRouting*.
+The application router will need to provide a hook to replicate this functionality i.e. *beforeRouting*.

 ### Search engine optimisation